Home / publications / commentaries /

 by Peter William Walsh and Madeleine Sumption

 Over the years, the UK has introduced numerous policies to make seeking asylum in the UK less attractive.
-Most recently, 2021 to 2023 has seen the UK government propose measures designed explicitly to deter people from seeking asylum in the UK.
+Most recently, 2021 to 2023 has seen the UK government propose and introduce measures designed explicitly to deter people from seeking asylum in the UK.
 This briefing note brings together statistics and research evidence to inform discussion about these policy measures.

 Key questions